Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 Each object in a 20-foot cube within range is outlined in blue, green, or violet light (your choice).
-Any creature in the area when the spell is cast is also outlined in light if it fails a Dexterity saving throw.
+Any creature in the area when the spell is cast is also outlined in light if it fails a Dexterity Saving Throw.
 For the duration, objects and affected creatures shed dim light in a 10-foot radius.

 Any attack roll against an affected creature or object has advantage if the attacker can see it, and the affected creature or object can't benefit from being invisible.